pancsta/asyncmachine-go/FAQ.md

 ## What's the difference between subscribing to events and waiting on states?

-Event subscription will tigger as many times as the event, while waiting followed by a new waiting can miss some "state instances" (those can be infered from the state's clock).
+Event subscription will tigger as many times as the event, while waiting followed by a new waiting can miss some "state instances" (those can be inferred from the state's clock).

 ## How does asyncmachine compare to [Temporal](https://github.com/temporalio/temporal)?